SolarLightTF2/SolarLightHUD/README.md

 Invite link: https://discord.gg/JQTVmFK

+# Known issues

+* Pip-boy Engineer HUD does not work correctly

+* Killcam HUD is unfinished

+* TargetID killstreak icon and ammo icon are misplaced

+* Main menu casual/competitive medal does not like certain resolutions

+* Menu backgrounds do not support ultrawide

+I will fix these issues whenever I have time.

 # July 23rd 2018 OPTIONAL update:

 This is an OPTIONAL bug fix update for those experiencing annoying bugs with the newest SolarLightHUD version.
 You may safely ignore it if you are not affected by these bugs.